For New Students

 For in-depth assistance, you can also schedule a research consultation with a librarian to discuss your specific research needs.

 In conjunction with the Legal Research and Writing faculty, our reference librarians have developed a series of legal research tutorials to teach you the important research skills you'll need to succeed in school and in practice.
-We also offer tutorials on a variety of other topics, from using specialized databases to job searching.
+We also offer tutorials on other topics, from using specialized databases to job searching.

 Covering more than 150 legal subject areas and over 70 U.S. and foreign jurisdictions, the Library's research guides are written and maintained by our librarians specifically for Georgetown Law students.
 These award-winning guides present the best sources to consult and provide tips on how to conduct your research.